lrjoshi/webpage/content/post/second-post.md

 AAAGCTAGCAACAGTATCAACAGGTTTTATTTTGGATTTGGAAACGAGAGTTTCTGGTCATGAAAAACCCA
 ```

 This fasta file needs to be changed into **fastq** format.
 There are many tools available to convert fasta file to fastq format.
-I use **reformat.sh** script which is a part of bbmap.
+I used **reformat.sh** script which is a part of **bbmap**.
 You can find details about bbmap and reformat.sh script elsewhere.
 The general syntax is as follow:

 ```
 ./reformat.sh in= meta.fasta out=meta.fastq qfake=35

 #meta.fasta is my input file, meta.fastq is the output file and we are assigning quality score of 34 to all the basepairs.
 ```